Nishan8583/sec_notes/TryHackMe/DevSecOps/4_Container_security/2_kubernetes.md

 Summary

 By defining a service and a deployment with YAML configuration files, we can effectively manage a set of pods in a Kubernetes cluster.
 The service provides a stable access point for these pods, while the deployment ensures the desired number of pod replicas are running, maintaining the application's availability and scalability.

+# Kubectl COmmands
+1. Check pods status
+`kubectl get pods`

+2. View detailed information about a specific pod named example-pod in the example-namespace namespace:

+`kubectl describe pod example-pod -n example-namespace`

+3. Retrieve logs from a pod named example-pod in the example-namespace namespace:

+`kubectl logs example-pod -n example-namespace`

+4. Access a shell in a container named nginx in a pod named example-pod in the example-namespace namespace:

+`kubectl exec -it example-pod -n example-namespace -- sh`

+5. Create a secure tunnel from your local machine to a service named example-service exposing port 8080, mapping it to local port 8090:

+`kubectl port-forward service/example-service 8090:8080`